Types of Property Investment in the USA for Foreigners

-It is the law in the U.S. If the property owner does not pay up within a certain period of time, the lien-holder can foreclose on the property.
+The law in the US If the property owner does not pay up within a certain period, the lien-holder can foreclose on the property.

 Purchasing tax lien certificates is one way to get real estate exposure in your portfolio without actually investing in property.

-Technically, I would say that this is like a fixed-income investment, just like a bond, because you are generating your investment return by lending money in exchange for interest income.
+Technically, I would say that this is like a fixed-income investment, just like a bond, because you are generating your investment return by lending money for interest income.

-You are essentially financing a property, although you are hoping to invest in these tax liens and make some money from the situation.
+You are essentially financing a property, although you hope to invest in these tax liens and make some money from the situation.

 You have no underlying stake in the appreciation or profitability of property beyond that interest income and the return of your principal.

-If you’re starting to look at investment, you should first learn all about tax lien investing from a professional who has a solid track record before attempting to buy your first tax lien.
+If you’re looking at investment, you should first learn all about tax lien investing from a professional who has a solid track record before attempting to buy your first tax lien.